-- the established ethos of respect, friendship, courtesy and kindness. - · high expectations of behaviour. - clear consequences for unacceptable behaviour. - providing a developmentally appropriate PSHE curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent and keeping themselves safe. - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed.
+- the established ethos of respect, friendship, courtesy and kindness. - high expectations of behaviour. - clear consequences for unacceptable behaviour. - providing a developmentally appropriate PSHE curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent and keeping themselves safe. - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed. - robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk.